luigiplr/photon-media/README.md

 Photon media was designed to be able to be a general purpose casting application, with the ability for expansion via sting/file engines & new player definition plugins<br><br>
 Please note its currently in a WIP phase.

-### What can Photon stream?
+### What can Photon parse?
 Out of the box photon will be able to parse local files along with a few common domains (youtube, vimeo etc).<br>
-Photons supported url's can be expanded through the installation of 3rd party engine plugins
+Photons supported url's & supported filetypes can be expanded through the installation of 3rd party engine plugins

 ### Requirements